erikhyrkas/snakes/training_data/llama-wiki-5.md

 **Getting There**

 Humans first visited the Moon in 1969.
 Astronauts have walked on the Moon's surface and collected samples of rocks and dust.

-**Useful Links**

-* NASA's Moon page: [insert link]
-* Moon facts from Space.com: [insert link]

-This article is a basic introduction to the Moon.
-For more detailed information, see the links above!
 <end>

 Write a wiki article about Dark matter.<start>**Dark Matter**